 It is a matter of goodwill and also an experience.
-You will not believe that some tours have this as an experience to take you around the Wat (Buddhist temples) and help you do it the right way.
-So when I was in old Phuket Town, my mind was all on giving alms to the Buddhist monks.
-This was like part of my agenda.
-So I had stopped for couple of nights at Patong beach and moved to the Old Phuket Town for another night.
+You will not believe that some tours have this experience to take you around the Wat (Buddhist temples) and help you do it the right way.
+So when I was in old Phuket Town, my mind gave alms to Buddhist monks.
+This was part of my plan.
+So I had stopped for a couple of nights at Patong beach and moved to Old Phuket Town for another night.

 Old Phuket Town

 Old Phuket Town, as the name states, is an old-world charm.
 This is the actual Phuket with monasteries, ancient heritage buildings, and residential layouts.

 After checking into this charming neighborhood, my immediate thing was to ask the front desk lady how to find monks to give alms.
 Thai people are very friendly that way.

 If you press a little, they might as well come along with you to show the place and help you.
 And when a tourist asks them how to give alms to Buddhist monks, their happiness knows no bounds, and they get super excited that we do want to be a part of their culture.
 The lady took out the map of old Phuket town, marked a couple of streets, walked around, and where the monasteries are.
 The Monks walk on the roads around the monasteries, and by 8 am, or so they return to the monastery.
 So you need to be out by at least 6 am to see them go around.

 With the evening at hand, my friend and I decided to walk around the old town to get familiarized with the streets and explore.